 The advisor is the student's principal guide at the college.
 An advisor's function is to assist students in the planning of an academic program, including specific course selections, and to serve as a resource for any academic problems that may arise.
-Students should meet with their advisor for review of academic progress and course selection prior to the start of each semester of their enrollment.
+Students should meet with their advisor for a review of academic progress and course selection prior to the start of each semester of their enrollment.
 This relationship is critical to student success.

-The faculty advisors support MCC's mission of being committed to providing excellent, creative instruction.
+The faculty and professional advisors support MCC's mission of being committed to providing excellent, creative instruction.
 Faculty advisors view academic advising as consistent and integral to MCC's educational philosophy of being responsive to the needs of students.
 In general, faculty advisors support the importance of forming a quality advising relationship with students for the students' personal growth, as well as for their educational and professional success.

-Advisors help students:
+Advisors Help Students:

-- Explore the academic options available at MCC including the choice of majors, specialization and concentrations; - · Assess life and career goals. - Explore the course options available within each program, as well as the general electives available outside the field of special interest: - Plan their overall academic program and select their courses for registration; - · Interpret academic policies and programs; - · Monitor their academic progress; - Obtain current information in relation to their college and professional requirements; - Determine which Student Services office is appropriate to help depending on particular needs and increase their awareness of support services that are available.
+- Explore the academic options available at MCC including the choice of majors, specializations, and concentrations. - Assess life and career goals. - Explore the course options available within each program, as well as the general electives available outside the field of special interest. - Plan their overall academic program and select their courses for registration. - Interpret academic policies and programs. - Monitor their academic progress. - Obtain current information in relation to their college and professional requirements. - Determine which Student Services office is appropriate to help depending on particular needs and increase their awareness of support services that are available. - Help students ensure they are on track to graduation.